Minneapolis cop acccused of drug theft is ordered freed after he was jailed for alledged pretrial violation.

-A U.S. magistrate judge on Monday ordered a Minneapolis police officer, accused of stealing drugs from defendants, released from jail after he was taken into custody last week for violating pretrial conditions that allowed him to remain free pending trial.
+A U.S. magistrate judge on Monday ordered a former Minneapolis police officer, accused of stealing drugs from defendants, released from jail after he was arrested last week for violating pretrial conditions that allowed him to remain free pending trial.

 A federal prosecutor asked Magistrate Kate Menendez to revoke Ty Jindra's $25,000 bond, saying he had sent a threatening text message to a Minneapolis police sergeant who might be called as a witness in Jindra's upcoming criminal trial.